owncloud-archive/documentation/user_manual/files/access_webgui.rst

 Video streaming by the native ownCloud video player depends on your Web browser and the video format.
 If your ownCloud administrator has enabled video streaming, and it doesn't work in your Web browser, it may be a browser issue.
+See https://developer.mozilla.org/en-US/docs/Web/HTML/Supported_media_formats#Browser_compatibility for supported multimedia formats in Web browsers.

 Navigating Inside Your ownCloud
 -------------------------------